Multi-objective optimisation via the R2 utilities: Optimisation problem

-\paragraph{Random scalarisation} We recover the random scalarisation strategy when we only use a single sample, $J=1$, to the estimate the utility in the approximate EUI acquisition function \eqref{eqn:approximate_eui}.
+\paragraph{Random scalarisation} We recover the random scalarisation strategy when we use only a single sample, $J=1$, to the estimate the utility in the approximate EUI acquisition function \eqref{eqn:approximate_eui}.
 One of the earliest examples of this approach being used is the popular ParEGO algorithm \cite{knowles2006itec}, which considered the specific setting where the utility was the augmented variant of the standard R2 utility \eqref{eqn:standard_r2_utility}.
 Since then, many other researchers have proposed different variations of this strategy.
-For example, Paria et al. \cite{paria2020uai} proposed the Thompson sampling and UCB variant of this strategy when the surrogate model is a Gaussian process.
-They showed that both of these approaches satisfied some Bayesian regret bounds when we additionally assume that the family of scalarisations functions are both monotonic and Lipschitz.
-Afterwards, Zhang and Golovin \cite{zhang2020icml}, specialised these results for the hypervolume indicator.
+For example, Paria, Kandasamy, and Póczos \cite{paria2020uai} proposed the Thompson sampling and UCB variants of this strategy when the surrogate model is a Gaussian process.
+They showed that both of these approaches satisfy some Bayesian regret bounds when we additionally assume that the family of scalarisations functions are both monotonic and Lipschitz.
+Subsequently, Zhang and Golovin \cite{zhang2020icml}, specialised these results for the hypervolume indicator.
 Complementary to these works, Chowdhury and Gopalan \cite{chowdhury2021icais} proved some frequentist regret bounds for the UCB variant of the random scalarisation strategy based on the approximate AEUI acquisition function \eqref{eqn:approximate_aeui}.